simmsbra/transparent-huff/README.md

 - For some functions, I used declarations like `int function(int array[256])` instead of `int function(int *array)` to make it clear that the array is expected to have exactly that many elements, even though the argument just decays to a pointer anyway.
 - I used Valgrind to fix any memory leaks I could find.
 I did this by testing each return branch in the main functions of both `src/encoder.c` and `src/decoder.c`.
 I don't know if that is sufficient to say that there are no possible memory leaks, though.
 - These programs are definitely not the fastest nor the most memory efficient, but that's OK since they weren't designed to be.
+- After fixing problems found via fuzzing, `src/decoder.c` has a lot more error handling and is not as simple as it was.

 ## Author
 This project was created by Brandon Simmons.